 You may be wondering how you go about applying for veteran’s home care.
 The following are steps when applying for veteran’s home care:

-- A veteran who requires the assistance of someone else in order to perform everyday living functions such as bathing, dressing, preparing meals, getting to and from the bathroom, or is bedridden may be eligible for the Aid and Attendance benefit.
+6. You can apply for benefits through the VBA that provide monetary assistance for in-home care givers.
+These programs are called “Aid and Attendance” and “Housebound.”
+A veteran who requires the assistance of someone else in order to perform everyday living functions such as bathing, dressing, preparing meals, getting to and from the bathroom, or is bedridden may be eligible for the Aid and Attendance benefit.
 This is a benefit that is provided in addition to a monthly pension.

 7. There are three grant programs available through the VA that will assist in making your home handicap accessible.
 The three grant programs are: the Specially Adapted Housing (SAH) Grant, the Special Housing Adaptation (SHA) Grant, and the Home Improvements and Structural Alterations (HISA) Grant.
 Of these three grants, the HISA Grant is the most appropriate for the elderly because the grant is not limited to those individuals with service-connected disabilities.

 8. Veterans Home Care is a private, family-owned company with unparalleled expertise with the VA Aid and Attendance application process.
 We offer our VetAssist Program to get home care started right away and help you file your claim at no charge.
 Veterans Home Care is rated A+ by the Better Business Bureau and has helped more than 17,000 people access home care and the VA Aid and Attendance benefit.
 While veteran service organizations can help with all types of VA claims, we specialize in “Aid and Attendance” and offer some services not available at veteran service organizations.